JoycexChan/Joyce-s-Biomedical-Pipelines/04_LargeScale_Virtual_Screening_hardware_recommendations.md

 ## A gaming workstation(RTX 5090) usable for around five years
 A gaming workstation equipped with an RTX 5090 costs roughly NT$200,000 and should remain usable for around five years.

-If it breaks during warranty, send it back for repair.
+If it breaks during the warranty period, send it back for repair.

 After five years?